MicrosoftDocs/power-pages-docs/power-pages-docs/security/assign-table-permissions.md

 ## Notifications for Anonymous users web role

-When the Anonymous users web role is selected, your site's data is visible to anyone.
+When the anonymous users web role is selected, your site's data is visible to anyone.

-Notifications appear in the design studio and flags are displayed in the Table Permissions workspace.
+If your [site visibility](site-visibility.md) is set to **Public**, notifications will appear in the design studio and flags are displayed in the table permissions.

 :::image type="content" source="media/table-permissions/permissions-flag.png" alt-text="Tables with flag notifications indicating anonymous users can access site data.":::

-To restrict access to your site's data, follow the steps to assign table permissions and remove the checkmark next to the Anonymous users web role.
+To restrict access to your site's data, follow the steps to assign table permissions and remove the checkmark next to the **Anonymous users** web role.

 ### See also